zenlinuxos/yadsn/README.md

 	- Restricted to alphanumeric and dashes.
 - [What characters should I use or not use in usernames on Linux?](https://serverfault.com/questions/73084/what-characters-should-i-use-or-not-use-in-usernames-on-linux)
 	- POSIX.1-2008: [a-zA-Z0-9._-]
+- Scuttlebutt uses cryptography to resolve the problem of a global name by using your public key as your id.
+The name is just an alias to your key, and so it's not unique.

 ### Network creation and join
 - what if I create a sn and then join another with the same name?